 - Increased heartbeat

 Specific Signs in Cats

 Cats will exhibit the same above signs, however, the signs may be more subtle.
 They may also exhibit behaviors not seen in dogs.
 These can include behaviors such as anxiety, pacing, and bleeding from the nose.

 If there is any concern that your pet is unable to cool themselves down even with your intervention, do not hesitate to take them to the vet.
 A trained veterinarian can check your pet’s temperature and vitals and assess if emergency treatment is needed.
 These can include intravenous fluids (drip), oxygen, blood tests, cooling treatments, and ongoing monitoring and treatment.

 Give us a Call

 Most importantly, if you are concerned your pet is showing signs of heat stroke or overheating, take action immediately.
 Please don’t hesitate to call us for any concerns regarding your pet.
-Our team at Anasazi Animal Clinic in Gilbert is available by phone at (480) 426-8364 or by email at email@example.com.
+Contact our team at Anasazi Animal Clinic in Gilbert online or by email at firstname.lastname@example.org.
 We are happy to answer any questions you may have about staying safe in the summer heat.